tesla809/erc-20-tutorial/README.md

 Let's cover these and provide some context.

-Please note that these following OPTIONAL methods can be used to improve usability, BUT interfaces and other contracts MUST NOT expect these values to be present.
+Please note that these following OPTIONAL Getter methods can be used to improve usability, BUT interfaces and other contracts MUST NOT expect these values to be present.

 These optional methods can be found in OpenZeppelin's [ERC20Detailed](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#ERC20Detailed) contract.